noec764/erpnext/docs/dooks/stock/warehouse.md

 cities, towns, and villages.
 They mostly have loading docks to load and unload goods from trucks.

-The terminology of 'Warehouse" in Dooks is a bit broader though and maybe can be regarded as "storage locations".
+The terminology of 'Warehouse" in Dokie is a bit broader though and maybe can be regarded as "storage locations".
 For example you can create a sub-Warehouse which practically is a shelf inside your actual location.
 This can become quite a detailed Tree like >Warehouse >Room >Row >Shelf >Box